ylecuyer/survey-gizmo-ruby/README.md

 ]
 survey.responses(page: 3, filters: filters).each { |response| do_stuff_with(response) }

-# Parse the wacky answer hash format into a more usable format.
-Answers with keys but no values will not be returned
+# Parse the answer hash into a more usable format.
+Answers with keys but empty values will not be returned.
 # "Other" text for some questions is parsed to @other_text; all other answers to @answer_text
 # Custom table question answers have the @question_pipe string parsed out to an attribute.
 # See http://apihelp.surveygizmo.com/help/article/link/surveyresponse-per-question for more info on answers